RsyncProject/rsync/rsync.1.md

     This option is a transfer rule, not an exclude, so it doesn't affect the data that goes into the file-lists, and thus it doesn't affect deletions.
     It just limits the files that the receiver requests to be transferred.

+    A caution for those that choose to combine `--inplace` with `--update`: an interrupted transfer will leave behind a partial file on the receiving side that has a very recent modified time, so re-running the transfer will probably **not** continue the interrutped file.
+As such, it is usually best to avoid combining this with `--inplace` unless you have implemented manual steps to handle any interrutped in-progress files.

 0.  `--inplace`